jadecobra/python_tdd_exercises/source/data_structures_dictionaries.rst

     {'one': 'boom'}
    )

-the terminal updates to show an :doc:`AssertionError` since the two values are different
+the terminal shows an :doc:`AssertionError` since the two values are different

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^

-I update the test to make it pass
+I change the test to make it pass

 .. code-block:: python